-- 1 Arrange learners into same-ability reading groups - 2 Call each group to read to you at least once per week - 3 With struggling readers, try to listen to them twice or three times per week - 4 Use a level appropriate text with some groups, you may have to only revise sounds and do word - 5 When working with a group, listen to every learner read as an individual - 6 Teach learners to always sound out unknown words - 7 During group guided reading times, put learners into pairs to complete reading activities together, using decodable or level appropriate texts (texts that they can read because they have been taught the phonic sounds and sight words)
+- 1 Arrange learners into same-ability reading groups. - 2 Call each group to read to you at least once per week. - 3 With struggling readers, try to listen to them twice or three times per week. - 4 Use a level appropriate text with some groups, you may have to work on revising sounds and doing word building. - 5 When working with a group, listen to every learner read as an individual. - 6 Teach learners to always sound out unknown words if a learner gets to a word they cannot read, help them sound it out.
+Do not skip it or call on another child to read the word. - 7 During group guided reading times, put learners into pairs to complete reading activities together, whilst you are busy working with a small group.